-A former Council call centre in Waltham Forest has been transformed in a succession of bright, airy studio spaces.
-Realised by High Street Works, a collaboration between Jan Kattein Architects and Meanwhile Space, and with support from Waltham Forest Council and the Mayor of London, the building will offer affordable workspace to growing local businesses, while a ground floor cafe will offer co-working opportunities for those just getting started.
+A former Council call centre in Waltham Forest has been re-made into a succession of bright, airy studio spaces.
+Realised by High St. Works, a collaboration between Jan Kattein Architects and Meanwhile Space, and with support from Waltham Forest Council and the Mayor of London, the building will offer affordable workspace to growing local businesses, while a ground floor cafe will offer co-working opportunities for those just getting started.

 The existing building has been stripped back to its concrete frame, with minimal timber partitions following tits regular modernist grid.
 Peeling back the layers of successive fitouts has revealed original terrazzo floors and bathrooms, arcane telecommunications devices and a rational concrete structure.
 Glazed walls between the studios and corridors allow sunlight to stream in from the wide windows and deep into the floorplate.

 The original entrance position have been reinstated to welcome vistors into an open plan ground floor cafe.
 Studios are arranged along the west of the ground floor and throughout the first floor.
 Outside, a grove of palm trees, the glow of red neon and a painted patio encourage activity to spill out into a sociable forecourt at the heart of the industrial zone.